Impressions of the Cote Vermeille: from Leucate to Collioure

 Crêperie Bretonne, 10 Avenue Camille Pelletan

 As with Leucate, the closest airport is Perpignan and you can fly direct from Dublin with Aer Lingus though flights can be pricey during summer months.
 Montpellier (Aer Lingus- 190 kms) could also be an option if you've hired a car.
-Actually for an extended break, Montpellier is a fantastic city.
+And for an extended break, Montpellier is a fantastic city.
 I wrote about it after our last trip which you can read here.

 Bonnes vacances,